 Goats are sensitive to extremes of weather and adequate accommodation and shelter should be provided to prevent heat and cold stress.

 Goats should not be deprived of food for periods longer than 24 hours.

 Considering the types of goats you may have purchased, (i.e. meat, milking, fibre) the food available should meet the requirements of maintaining their growth, pregnancy, lactation and fibre production.
-Consult your local veterinarian or DEPI Animal Health staff for advise.
+Consult your local veterinarian or DEDJTR Animal Health staff for advice.

 Goats are selective feeders and both graze and browse.
 Browsing is usually of scrub which has a low feed quality so a supplementary feed should be supplied.